insuranceniche

 Do's

-• Use third-party for savings
+• Use third-party insurance options for cost savings.

-• Document packaging thoroughly
+• Document packaging thoroughly to support potential claims.

-• File claims promptly
+• File claims promptly to avoid missing deadlines.

-• Track loss rates
+• Track loss rates to make informed insurance decisions.

 Don'ts